 $199.00 – $599.00

 Is this Workshop for You?

 Are you are a mental health practitioner who encounters clients experiencing suicide ideation?
-Are you a Supervisor or Leader wondering whether you are providing sound guidance to your staff?
+Are you a Supervisor or Leader working in mental health, wondering whether you are providing sound guidance to your staff?
 Understanding your legal and ethical obligations when working with clients experiencing suicidality is a necessity.

 As a professional, you must be able to reasonably assess a client’s risk for suicide, navigate your responsibilities and take whatever steps are ethically appropriate to prevent their harm.

 You are accountable for your decisions, whereby this training supports you in recognising, formulating and collaborating for better client outcomes, while also supporting your career development.

 Learn at your own pace, with activities to complete in your own time, over six weeks.
 Includes three, 1.5 hour live Q&A sessions, plus 24/7 access to discussion forums where you can pose questions, offer insights and build your knowledge.

 Commencing 29th March 2021 – 7th May 2021 with live implementation webinars Thursdays 7.30am – 8.30am, 22nd & 29th April and 6th May 2021.